 The presentation seemed very well received by the SD67 board.

-Below is the presentation and my notes.
+Below is the presentation with my speaking notes.

 The community would drive this project (if we get that far) and a balance between community desire, enhanced student experience and a reasonable budget is the goal.

-If SD67 is interested in the partnership, significant community engagement will occur and decisions will be made together.
+If SD67 is interested in the partnership, significant community engagement will occur, and decisions will be made together.
 In the meantime, here are the slides and my notes if you are interested.
 Happy to answer any questions you may have.